konstructio/kubefirst-api/README.md

 It is also recommended to install [MongoDB Compass](https://www.mongodb.com/try/download/atlascli).

+The host:port for MongoDB should be supplied as the environment variable `MONGODB_HOST`.
+When testing locally, use `localhost:27017`.

 ## Provider Support

 The following providers are available for use with the API.